 We Find Frogs, Toads, and Salamanders too!

 We found this little guy hopping through the grass in our backyard.
-Spring peepers and wood frogs are frequent visitors, and we occasionally find a gray tree frog that climbed down from the branches.
+Spring peepers wood frogs and bull frogs are frequent visitors, and we occasionally find a gray tree frog that climbed down from the branches.
 Toads are also often seen foraging through the garden mulch or sitting under the porch light in the evening.

 Roll over a decaying log in the woods surrounding our yard, and you might find a salamander or two.
 The redbacks are common and if you are lucky, sometimes you can find the little blue-ish gray Jeffersons salamander.

 The Eastern Spadefoot toad is a regular visitor to our yard, and it's not uncommon to find several of them hiding under the hosta plants or in the damp mulch at the base of shrubs.
 In late summer, hordes of tiny juvenile toads move through the grass.
 One exceptionally large toad (we affectionately named Mega Toad) hangs around the spotlight near or driveway, dining on the bugs attracted by the light.